GPS Reception and Interference

 1. Select the Constraints - Active page.

-Recall that you enabled rain and atmospheric absorption models, at the scenario level, to predict you link budget between the satellites' transmitters and the aircraft's receiver.
+Recall that you enabled both rain and atmospheric absorption models at the scenario level to predict your link budget between the GPS satellites' transmitters and the aircraft's GPS receiver.
 The jamming device needs to take into account how terrain will affect its performance.
+The Terrain Integrated Rough Earth Model capability adds fidelity to the calculation and dynamic modeling of point-to-point line-of-sight effects for link performance in communications.
+It does this by taking into account the effect of irregular terrain and non-line-of-sight effects.
+The maximum height for these models is 30 km.
 You can set this RF Environment setting at the object level.

 1. Select the RF - Environment page.